Our Guide to planning permission for garden buildings

 The meaning of “incidental” in planning permission legislation has never been accurately defined.
 Traditionally an “incidental” building is a garden shed, summer house or a greenhouse – a building that you will use ocasionally to perform tasks that you can’t perform in your house.

-If you build a general purpose garden room that you may sometimes use as a home office, most local authority planning departments will view this as “incidental”, but some won’t.
-This is why we invite consult us at an early stage about Planning Permission for your garden building.
-Tel 01524 737999.
+If you build a general purpose garden office that you may sometimes use as a home office, most local authority planning departments will view this as “incidental”, but some won’t.
+So talk to your local planning department.

 In our experience, a garden office or garden room that contains plumbing will need planning permission, though some local authorities may be happy with a Certificate of Lawful Development.